-Get critical business reporting faster to keep your company moving forward during COVID-19.
+Get critical business reporting faster to keep your company moving forward during a time of crisis.
 We share seven ways to get started.

-As society responds to the coronavirus (COVID-19), many business leaders now realize how little they know about their company operations.
-Priorities and processes must rapidly change to survive the shifting marketplace.
-If we are to weather this storm, we need critical business reporting.
+When organizations respond to crises, many business leaders realize how little they know about their company operations.
+Priorities and processes must rapidly change to survive.
+If we are to weather any crisis, we need critical business reporting.

-We do not have the luxury of time during this crisis.
+We do not have the luxury of time during periods of disruption.
 Traditionally, we would rely on IT-driven reporting for business insights.
 However, trusted reporting requires investment in data governance, data warehousing and report development.
 All of these have a long implementation cycle and require considerable input from the business.
-Technical teams are also currently laser-focused on business continuity (for example: remote work, VPN and related issues), and are not focused on reporting.
+Technical teams that are laser-focused on business continuity (for example, remote work, VPN and related issues) are less focused on reporting.

 But don’t let critical business reporting take a back seat.
-Here are seven changes that will allow business leaders to make informed decisions while working around the realities of the COVID-19 response.
+Here are seven changes that will allow business leaders to make informed decisions while working around the realities of crisis management.

 1. Tactical Is Not a Dirty Word

 During a crisis, give developers permission to take shortcuts and work with more efficient tools.
 Focus on making the minimum effort to get the essential information.
 Manual steps may be just what you need.